-We are reviewing relevant security measures to ensure systems are robust and personal data is safeguarded.
-This will help the firm identify any potential risks of non-compliance or any weaknesses in our data storage and handling systems.
+We have reviewed relevant security measures to ensure systems are robust and personal data is safeguarded.
+This has helped the firm identify any potential risks of non-compliance or any weaknesses in our data storage and handling systems.

 Cyber essentials certification and ISO 27001

 We have continued to upgrade cyber security systems over the last few years irrespective of GDPR.
-The firm is considering certifying to the Governments Cyber Essentials Scheme and implementing ISO 27001.
+The firm is certified under the Cyber Essentials Scheme.

 The Cyber Essentials Scheme is a government-backed scheme to help organisations protect themselves against common cyber attacks.
 In order to obtain accreditation, businesses need to contact one of the relevant certification bodies and carry out an assessment.

-Dixon Wilson will be engaging extensively with the handful of organisations with which we share data.
+Dixon Wilson has been engaging with the handful of organisations with which we share data.

-We will also be identifying any arrangements where it will be necessary to have data sharing agreements and contracts in place with third party processors which set out respective responsibilities under GDPR.
+We have also identified arrangements where it is necessary to have data sharing agreements and contracts in place with third party processors which set out respective responsibilities under GDPR.

 DATA PROTECTION OFFICER

 Dixon Wilson is not required to have a Data Protection Officer (DPO).
-However, we intend to appoint a senior member of staff as “Head of Data Privacy”.
+However, we have appointed a senior member of staff as “Head of Data Privacy”.
 This is to increase the status attached to and priority given by staff to data protection within Dixon Wilson.

 REPORTING A DATA BREACH

-We will have clear policies in place for reporting a data breach.
-We are doing this not simply so the firm can notify the ICO (Information Commissioners Office) but also anyone (including employees and clients) whose data may have been compromised.
-Our instructions to employees are that if any employee becomes aware of a data breach, it should be reported to the DPO immediately.
+We have clear policies in place for reporting a data breach.
+This is not simply so the firm can notify the ICO (Information Commissioners Office) but also anyone (including employees and clients) whose data may have been compromised.
+Our instructions to employees are that if any employee becomes aware of a data breach, it should be reported to the Head of Data Privacy immediately.

 LEGAL BASIS FOR PROCESSING DATA

 It is important that all businesses identify the legal basis for processioning data and document it.
-We are considering the most appropriate way to achieve this - either by consent or as required for performance of a contract.
+We concluded on the most appropriate way to achieve this - a combination of “legitimate interest” and as required for performance of a contract.

 Data controllers are required to continue to provide transparent information to data subjects.
-The firm will be reviewing privacy notices to ensure they are in line with GDPR and are in clear and plain language.
+The firm has reviewed its privacy notices to ensure they are in line with GDPR and are in clear and plain language.

 The information to be provided must be more comprehensible and inform the data subject of their rights and the period for which data will be stored.